Ching-Yun (Irene) Ko @ IBM Research

 Journal reviewer of Neurocomputing, IEEE Transactions on Image Processing, IEEE Transactions on Signal Processing, IEEE Transactions on Cybernetics, IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, Optimization Methods and Software.

-Program committee member of New Frontiers in Federated Learning: Privacy, Fairness, Robustness, Personalization and Data Ownership
+Program committee member of New Frontiers in Federated Learning: Privacy, Fairness, Robustness, Personalization and Data Ownership.

 Talks

-An invited lightning talk in IJCAI 2019 workshop “Humanizing AI”, Aug.
+Invited lightning talk in IJCAI 2019 workshop “Humanizing AI”, Aug.
 2019.

-An invited talk on “Tensor Decomposition in Machine Learning Applications” at Hangzhou Dianzi University, Dec.
+Invited talk on “Tensor Decomposition in Machine Learning Applications” at Hangzhou Dianzi University, Dec.
 2018.

 Teaching